This repository has a

 Dockerfile in the root which builds an image with the

-A pre-built image is available on Docker Hub and the
+lighthouse binary installed.
+A pre-built image is available on Docker Hub.

 There are two ways to obtain the docker image, either via Docker Hub or building the image from source.
 Once you have obtained the docker image via one of these methods, proceed to Using the Docker image.